In 2021-22, I am

-Directrice de recherche at the Centre National de la Recherche Scientifique (CNRS) [CNRS research professor].
-Since 2011, I've been a faculty member of the Centre Maurice Halbwachs – a Research Center affiliated to the CNRS, the Ecole des Hautes Etudes en Sciences Sociales (EHESS) and the Ecole Normale Supérieure (ENS) in Paris.
+at the CNRS (French National Centre for Scientific Research).
+Since 2011, I've held my CNRS position at the Centre Maurice Halbwachs – a Research Center affiliated to the CNRS, the Ecole des Hautes Etudes en Sciences Sociales (EHESS) and the Ecole Normale Supérieure (ENS-PSL) in Paris.

 I teach graduate seminars at